 To access the PXE boot option, boot the system and then press F12 during POST instead of using standard Boot Sequence from BIOS Setup.
 It does not pull any menu or allows managing of network devices.

-Installing and removing system components
+PowerEdge T140 installing and removing system components

 Safety instructions